 Become a Physical Therapist

-Physical therapists provide evaluations and treatment to patients who have neurological disorders, chronic illness, injuries, arthritis, or any other conditions that may restrict movement.
+Physical therapists evaluate and treat patients with neurological disorders, chronic illness, injuries, arthritis, or any other conditions that may restrict movement.
 They typically work in private clinics but can also be found in rehabilitation offices and hospitals.

 Become a Physician Assistant

-Physician assistants can provide much of the same care that a physician can with less schooling.
-While they typically have to work under the supervision of a physician, they can provide primary care service, assist in surgery, write prescriptions, and make diagnoses.
+Physician assistants can provide much of the same care as physicians with less schooling.
+While they typically have to work under the supervision of a physician, they can provide primary care services, assist in surgery, write prescriptions, and make diagnoses.

 Kimmy Gustafson